Myrtle Woldson Performing Arts Center

-All volunteers play major roles in creating this remarkable theater but key to our success are the partners (companion actors) who are matched up with actors, providing support, encouragement and a safety net as they work together from the beginning days of rehearsals through to closing night of the final performance.
+All volunteers play major roles in creating this remarkable theater but key to our success are the partners (shadow actors) who are matched up with actors, providing support, encouragement and a safety net as they work together from the beginning days of rehearsals through to closing night of the final performance.
 It is an extraordinary commitment of time.
 They often tell us it's life-changing.

 Out of the Shadows Theater is where we began.
 We brought that

 theater company to life in 2016 in Coeur d'Alene, Idaho

 and have left it in the hands of others.

 Now we bring this concept to Spokane, WA as My Turn Theater

 This is the story of where it ALL began in 2016